Register

 The Atlanta University Center Consortium member institutions share a long-established history of collaboration that allows students, faculty and staff to benefit from an expanded and enhanced educational environment.
 The Consortium has operated a program of cross-registration which provides expanded academic opportunities by allowing undergraduate students the option of enrolling in undergraduate academic courses offered at any of the AUC member colleges.

-The Spring 2023 AUC Art History + Curatorial Studies courses are offered through the Department of Art & Visual Culture at Spelman College.
+The Fall 2024 AUC Art History + Curatorial Studies courses are offered through the Department of Art & Visual Culture at Spelman College.
 Students from Clark Atlanta University, Morehouse College or Spelman College interested in cross-registering for courses should consult with their major department and campus registrar.
 The registration period for each AUC institution is provided below.

 • Clark Atlanta University